snowplow/documentation/docs/tutorials/tutorial-setting-up-tableau-to-analyze-your-snowplow-data/index.md

 ---
-title: 'Tutorial: Setting up Tableau to analyze your Snowplow data'
+title: "Tutorial: Setting up Tableau to analyze your Snowplow data"
-description: 'How to set up Tableau to analyze your SNowplow data'
+description: "How to set up Tableau to analyze your SNowplow data"
-date: '2021-03-26'
+date: "2021-03-26"
 sidebar_position: 70
 ---